paulinaljy/Assignment6/README.md

     - Pawns: Represents a cell with pawns (either 1, 2, or 3) and a color (representing which player currently owns the pawns)
     - GameCard: Represents a game card used to play in the game with a cost, value, and influenceGrid, which is a list of Positions relative to the center card position (2,2)
-- Player: Represents a player in the game with a unique hand, deck, and color (red or blue)
+- Player: Represents a model player in the game with a unique hand, deck, and color (red or blue)
+- GamePlayer: Represents a type of player, either human or machine, that plays the game
 - PawnsBoardPanel: Represents the GUI view of the game board, including the cells and row score of each player
     - Updates the GUI in response to mouse click events of selecting and deselecting cells
 - PlayersHandPanel: Represents the GUI view of the player's hand, which are made up of game cards